ymeine/atpackager/lib/visitors/readme.md

 * Name: `ATRemoveDoc`

-Removes documentation data, with impact on runtime and/or package's size.
+Removes chose documentation data, with impact on runtime and/or package's size.

 ## Configuration